 - Invitations to nursing immersion events to help prepare participants for the RN field and the school/work/life balance needed to get through the program

 - Financial support in the form of scholarships and stipends to alleviate financial stressors

-This program seeks to enhance academic and social supports for all students enrolled in Trocaire through innovation and networking; even if a student is not eligible or enrolled in the Pathways program.
+This program seeks to enhance academic and social supports for all students enrolled at Trocaire College through innovation and networking; even if a student is not eligible or enrolled in the Pathways program.
 The Pathways’ programmatic goals help to build strong social and academic connections amongst students, faculty, Alumni, and mentors.
-Current students and Alumni have the ability to mentor a current Pathways student.
-Current students can also be linked with a professional mentor for themselves.
-Students or Alumni interested in either option should reach out to Shawnte Wilson at email@example.com.
+The Pathways program often has employment or other unique opportunities for current students, Alumni, and even faculty.
+If you are interested in becoming involved with the Pathways program as a support person, please email Shawnte Wilson at email@example.com.

 Check back to this page for program updates or contact the Program Coordinator at firstname.lastname@example.org.